WuzzlesCGS/BuyBuild/README.md

 HDD: 1GB

-Credit: celeron55 For Minetest, Uptodown For Older Versions, Redstoneplate For The Minecraft Texture Pack For Minetest.
+Credit: celeron55 For Minetest, GitHub For Older Versions, Redstoneplate For The Minecraft Texture Pack For Minetest.

 Enjoy!